Here at DesignDiverso we really like to imagine what the future will look like and may bring in terms of innovation.

-I’m a big fan and support what Tesla is doing for instance, though lets be down right honest is a revolution that could have been triggered much earlier on if it wasn’t for the resistance of certain lobbies which by definition own the big oil companies and pretty much a very large share, not to say altogether most of the world wealth.
+I’m a big fan and support what Tesla is doing for instance, though lets be downright honest, it’s a revolution that could have been triggered much earlier on if it wasn’t for the resistance from certain lobbies which by definition own the big oil companies.
+They own a very large share, not to say altogether most of the world wealth.

-It's great that finally Tesla came along, and also Space X with their constant drive to explore Mars and beings there, I didn’t deny the charm of all the discoveries that have been made and what we could still learn from the red planet, hoverer believing is our chance to survive a mass extinction, not quite.
+It’s great that finally Tesla came along, and also Space X with their constant drive to explore Mars and alien beings there.
+I don’t deny the charm of all the discoveries that have been made and what we could still learn from the red planet, however believing is our chance to survive a mass extinction, not quite.

-Nothing will ever change whether our brains are one with the net, able to harness AI or we colonise Mars, the greatest changes have been, are and will always be coming from within ourselves, at the cost of sounding cheesy or trivial.
+Nothing will ever change whether our brains are one with the net, able to harness AI or we colonize Mars.
+The greatest changes have been, are, and will always be coming from within ourselves.
+At the cost of sounding cheesy or trivial.

 It’s so much easier nowadays to rely on our artificial companions for answers, to look at technology for saving our lives though, believing this is our hope for the future seems a little far fetched to me.